What is angioplasty?

 What happens during angioplasty

 You will usually be given a sedative to help you relax, then you’ll have an injection of local anaesthetic in the skin near an artery, usually in the groin.
-A special dye is then injected into the artery so it shows up on the x-ray.
+A special dye is then injected into the artery so it shows up on the x-ray (an angiogram).

-A thin wire is inserted into the artery and used to guide a small tube with the balloon on the end.
+A very thin tube (catheter) with the balloon on the end is then passed through the sheath.
 When it reaches the narrowing, the balloon is inflated to stretch the artery, then the wire and balloon are removed.

-For angioplasty of an artery supplying the heart, a small wire mesh tube (called a stent) is usually placed in the artery to help keep it open after the procedure.
+Often this is enough to open the artery.
+But sometimes for angioplasty of an artery supplying the heart or brain, a small wire mesh tube (called a stent) is placed in the artery to help keep it open after the procedure.

 Angioplasty usually takes 30-60 minutes.